Major (film): Plot

-The movie starts with Sandeep Unnikrishnan entering the POK, which the Pakistani Army considers a threat and orders him to retreat.
-When questioned by the Indian Army Officials on why he did it and that the area belongs to Pakistan, he replies "It is ours".
+Major Sandeep Unnikrishnan enters Azad Jammu and Kashmir, which the Pakistani Army considers a threat and so orders him to retreat.
+When questioned by the Indian Army officials on why he did it and that the area belongs to Pakistan, he replies, "it is ours".
 Young Sandeep grows up with his sister, Sandhya, and his parents Unnikrishnan and Dhanalakshmi, in Yelahanka, Bangalore.
 As a child, he was very curious about the world around him.
 When Unnikrishnan took him to see a Navy ceremony with military airplanes flying in the sky Sandeep developed an early fascination with the life of a soldier.
 In his later years as a secondary school student, Sandeep falls in love with his classmate, Isha.
 Sandeep applied to join the Indian Navy without telling his parents, much to the fury of Unnikrishnan.
 However, the Navy rejected Sandeep's application, causing Sandeep to train at the National Defence Academy and ultimately join the Indian Army.
-As the years progressed, Sandeep rises ranks to become an NSG training officer.
+As the years progressed, Sandeep rises through the ranks to become an NSG training officer.

 In 2008, Sandeep is well established in his career as a training officer for the 51 Special Action Group of the NSG and is married to Isha, but their marriage is in trouble.
 Sandeep asks for leave to try and save his marriage.
 On the same day as Sandeep's leave though, Pakistani terrorists arrive in Mumbai by boat and they proceed to orchestrate deadly attacks in the city.
 Desperately crowds start heading to the Taj Hotel for safety but the terrorists also enter the hotel and start shooting at staff and guests spontaneously.
 The local police are called to the scene but they are ill-equipped to deal with the threat.
 Upon discovering the terrorist attacks in Mumbai, Sandeep requests Commander Shera to allow him to participate in the NSG mission to neutralize the terrorist threat.
 They leave for Mumbai and commence the military counterterrorism operation: Operation Black Tornado, but the NSG encounters numerous obstacles and problems upon arriving at the scene.
 They lack surveillance cameras to discover the number of people inside the building.